trev155/flaskplate/README.md

 ### Backend - examples
 See `examples.py` and run through the lines.

-## Up Next
+## Todo
-- routes
-- advanced usage
+- login / logout functionality